byu-oit/UAPI-Specification/Generic REST Guidelines.md

 - `204` - The resource was deleted and no response body is being sent.

 - `400` - There is something wrong with the request.
+The response body would ideally include a description of what was wrong with the request.

 - `401` - The request requires authentication and the request did not have authentication information.